bensu1013/swift-tableViewFinal-lab-ios-0916/README.md

-# TableView Final
+# TableView Lab- Bringing It All Together

 ![Albert](http://i.imgur.com/ppc5nAG.jpg?1)

 > If you want to live a happy life, tie it to a goal, not to people or things. -[Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein)

-## Learning Objectives

-* Complete this lab
-* There are tests written which should pass before submitting this lab

-## Directions
+## Overview

-In this lab, you will create a complete iOS app from scratch.
-As you've probably guessed, this app will be backed by a table view.
+In this lab, you'll create a complete iOS app from scratch.

+## Instructions

+The app that you'll create will be backed by a table view.
 Tapping on a cell in the main table view will slide in a view that gives more details about the cell you tapped.
 The main view will show a list of planets, and tapping a cell will show some facts about that planet.

 When you're done, the main view will look like this: